-- 1.1 The pupose of this report is to: - (i) articulate to members the proposed changes to policies which were recommended as part of the transport review - (ii) update members on the feedback received from users and stakeholders as part of the consultation in regards the recommended policy changes for passenger transport provision regards eligibility - (iii) seek approval to proceed with implementing the revised polices for the following areas: - Home to School for Pre and Post-16 Students with Special Educational Needs and Disabilities (SEND) - Adults with Learning Disabilities and Older Adults attending Day Centres and Activities - Looked After Children - Dial-a-Ride - (iv) endorse the timescales to implement the proposed policies as outlined in 3.3.1 below. - 1.2 It should be noted that the recommendations in this report considers feedback captured as part of the consultation process which started on 14 July 2017 and ended on the 10th October 2017.
+- 1.1 The pupose of this report is to: - (i) articulate to members the proposed changes to policies which were recommended as part of the transport review - (ii) update members on the feedback received from users and stakeholders as part of the consultation in regards the recommended policy changes for passenger transport provision regards eligibility - (iii) seek approval to proceed with implementing the revised polices for the following areas: - Home to School for Pre and Post-16 Students with Special Educational Needs and Disabilities (SEND) - Adults with Learning Disabilities and Older Adults attending Day Centres and Activities - Looked After Children - Dial-a-Ride - (iv) endorse the timescales to implement the proposed policies as outlined in 3.3.1 below. - 1.2 It should be noted that the recommendations in this report consider feedback captured as part of the consultation process which started on 14 July 2017 and ended on the 10th October 2017. - 1.3 This was referred back to Cabinet by the Policy & Resources Scrutiny Committee on 30th November 2017 for further consideration.